Anfauglith/iop-blockchain-tool/README.md

 ```
 usage: IoP-Blockchain-Tool [-a <arg>] [-d] [-h] [-n <arg>] [-P <arg>] [-p
        <arg>] [-v]
- -a,--action <arg>    ADD or REM a public key to the blockchain
+ -a,--action <arg>    ADD or REM a public key to the blockchain.
+ENABLE_CAP or DISABLE_CAP for miners.
  -d,--debug           Print debugging information.
 Disabled by default.
  -h,--help            Print this message
  -n,--network <arg>   MAIN, TEST, REGTEST networks.
 Default is MAIN
  -p,--private <arg>   Master private key
  -m,--MinerAddress <args>    One or up to 20 Miner addresses to add in the transaction.
+ -f, --factor <arg> The factor used to multiple the average block per miner to set the miner cap value.
+Default value is 2.
  -v,--version         Print the version information and exit

 ```